Vandise/redux-socket.io-middleware/README.md

 ```

+See the [Sever Events Wiki](https://github.com/Vandise/redux-socket.io-middleware/wiki/%5BServer%5D-Handling-Events-from-the-Server) for a more detailed usage.

 ### State Events
 State events are events triggered by socket.io, not by user actions.
 These include: `connect`, `connect_error`, `connect_timeout`, `reconnect`, `reconnect_attempt`, `reconnecting`, `reconnect_error`, `reconnect_failed`, `disconnect`, and `error`.
 These follow a similar format to client events, except an additional function must be added to a chain to retain parameters.
 Following the directory structure mentioned, we place our client events in `middleware/myMiddlewareName/state/`